 Higher fiber foods can also help you to feel full, which can help with overall lower calorie intake and weight loss.
 For all of these reasons the American Heart Association (AHA) also recommends a fiber-rich diet (1,2).

 We all need a minimum amount of the essential vitamins and minerals to function at our best.
 Not surprisingly fruits, veggies, and many plant-based foods are an excellent source of these essential micronutrients.

 While these are all technically carbohydrate foods, they still include many choices with relatively low net carbs.
 Therefore eating a diet rich in these lower net carb options, like non-starchy veggies and low sugar fruits, provides a pathway to regularly get the essential micronutrients you need.

 Bottom Line: using net carb calculations in your low carb diet allows you to include more nutritious food choices while still consuming an overall low amount of carbs our body can actually absorb.

 How to Count Net Carbs on Keto

-You can easily keep track of your daily net carb counts using a keto friendly tracking app that does the math for you.
-Just be sure to accurately log everything you eat and drink for best results.
+You can easily keep track of your daily net carb counts using a keto-friendly tracking app that does the math for you.
+Just be sure to accurately log everything you eat and drink for the best results.

 Download the Trifecta app now to start tracking your net carb intake and stay on top of your keto diet goals.